ClickHouse/dbt-clickhouse/CONTRIBUTING.md

 > **Important:** Please make sure the tests are running successfully before pushing your code.

 ### 7. Create a PR
-Create a pull request from your forked repository to the main one.
-In case this is your first contribution, make sure to sign ClickHouse's CLA.
+Create a pull request from your forked repository to the main one, include the following:
+* In case this is your first contribution, make sure to sign ClickHouse's CLA.
+* Link the related issue to your PR.
+* Add a sensible description of the feature/issue and detail the use case.
+* Make sure to update [CHANGELOG.md](CHANGELOG.md).

 # Running Tests